The School of Life Sciences (SLS) is committed to promoting gender equality in research and teaching.

 - Black Women's Project (an organisation that develops Black female leaders at university with a focus on wellbeing and up-skilling throughout their time at university and as they launch into the start of their careers)

-Aurora is a female-only leadership development programme for women in both academic and professional services roles.
+Aurora is a female-only leadership development programme offered by Advance HE for women and those identifying as female in both academic and professional services roles.